theblindprophet/github-profile-summary/README.md

 ## CI/CD

 We use Netlify for continuous deployment.

-There are no integration or unit tests for this app.
+We use CircleCI for continuous integration.

 Netlify is triggered by changes to the `master` branch.

 ## Contributing

 We are always willing to accept contributions to this project.

+When contributing please fork, submit a PR from your forked repo, and make sure that all the build checks pass.

 ## Contributors